homerhanumat/knitr-jekyll/_posts/2015-11-16-a-test-post.md

 ---
 layout: post
 title:  "A Test Post"
-date: 2015-11-16 21:49:31
+date: 2015-11-17 17:39:32
 published: true
 tags: [testing]
+output:
+  html_document:
+    mathjax:  default
 ---

 This is an R Markdown document.
 Hello.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.

 When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
 You can embed an R code chunk like this: